shaeoneil/shaeoneil/README.md

-# Shae O'Neil
+# Shae O'Neil, May 2022 Graduate

-## Graduating Senior at the University of Iowa
+## Business Analytics student at the University of Iowa
+📫 How to reach me:
 ###### **Moving to:** Chicago,IL
 ###### **Email:** shaeoneil26@gmail.com

 <!--